areven/reago/documentation/api/reago-react/use-read-atom.md

 The returned value is the same as the value returned by a `store.read(atom, ...args)` call.

-If an atom returns a `Promise`, or it's a generative atom that implicitly returns a `Promise`, the hook will return the `Promise` directly and you will have to handle it manually.
+If an atom returns a `Promise`, or it is a generative atom that implicitly returns a `Promise`, the hook will return the `Promise` directly and you will have to handle it manually.
 For automated handling of asynchronous atoms, see `useReadAsyncAtom` and `useReadDeasyncAtom` hooks.